 Let us talk about them in detail.

-Sometimes, the Reset utility gets slow which seems like it got stuck on a point and is not moving.
+Sometimes, the Reset utility slows down and seems to get stuck at a point and not move.
 Whereas, in reality, it is doing the task, just slower.
-Sometimes, the process takes an hour or two, so, give it adequate time and if it still refuses to move, go to the next solution.
+Sometimes the process takes an 2-3 hours, so give it adequate time.
+If it still refuses to move, go to the next solution.

 Read: There was a problem resetting your PC; No changes were made

 Once your PC starts, click on the Power option, hold Shift, and select Restart.
 If your PC boots to Windows Recovery Environment, then select Troubleshoot > Reset this PC.
 Hopefully, your PC will get reset successfully.
-This process is useful if your issue is occurring because of a glitch.
+This process is useful if your issue is due to a glitch.

 Read: Reset This PC not working